thefinn93/signald/README.md

 Type JSON requests on a single line and hit enter to send them.

 ## Socket protocol.
-Each message sent to the socket must be valid JSON and have a `type` field.
-The possible request types and their arguments are enumerated below.
+Each message sent to the socket must be valid JSON and have a `type` field and `version` field.
 All messages may optionally include an `id` field.
-When signald follows up on a previous command, it will include the same `id` value.
-Most commands (but not all) require `username` field, which is the number to use for this action, as multiple numbers can be registered with signald at the same time.
+When signald follows up on a previous request, it will include an `id` field with the same string provided in the request.
+Most requests (but not all) require an `account` (or `username`) field, which is the phone number to use for the action, as multiple accounts (multiple numbers) can be registered to a single signald instance.
+The phone number must be in [E.164](https://en.wikipedia.org/wiki/E.164) format starting with a `+` character.

-What is represented below are the default versions of each request type.
+What is represented below are legacy (`v0`) requests.
 New versions are being introduced, sometimes with added functionality.
 See [Protocol Versioning](https://signald.org/articles/protocol-versioning/) for more information.
+The v1 protocol is fully documented on [signald.org](https://signald.org/), which is automatically re-generated when signald is updated.

 ### `send`
 Sends a signal message to another user or a group.
 Possible values are: